tegulis/gradle-kotlin-template/README.md

 A template repository for building a Kotlin application with the latest Gradle wrapper.

-The Gradle build file also contains some extra, frequently used in Tegulis projects.
+The Gradle build file also contains extra content, frequently used in Tegulis projects.